bishtanuj/python/SORTING/README.md

 ### STABLE SORT
 _The order of the repeated elements is not changed after sorting, then that sorting is called stable sort._ <br>
-Example: Bubble, Insertion, Merge, Counting, Radix sort etc.
+$Example:$ Bubble, Insertion, Merge, Counting, Radix sort etc.